razorpay/razorpay-python/README.md

     DATA should contain these keys
         amount           : amount of order
         currency         : currency of order
-        receipt          : recipt id of order
+        receipt          : receipt id of order
         payment_capture  : 1 if capture should be done automatically or else 0
         notes(optional)  : optional notes for order
     ```